jasonhemann/20FA-2800/syllabus.md

 students' difficulties.
 Sometimes we take these for completion, others for accuracy.
 These grade belongs under "Lecture Quizzes."

+## Homework Submissions

+Unless otherwise indicated, homework submissions are due by 10pm on the Monday after I have assigned them.
+To universally, uniformly and preemptively account for any number of situations that arise, I will drop every student's lowest homework assignment grade.
+This absolution for one assignment is our late/etc homework clemency; I **shall not** accept late homework otherwise; we are, however happy to go over your submissions with you at office hours.

 ## Oral Homework Explanations

 Proof has a social component.
-As such, part of your homework grade will be your ability to communicate the meaning of your proof to your colleagues.
+As such, part of your homework grade will also include your ability to communicate the meaning of your proof to your colleagues.
 You will be randomly selected from the class roster to walk us all through some answer of yours.
 Being absent from class means you cannot participate.
-Not all homework will be explained aloud, others we will take for completion or grade ourselves for accuracy.
-Regardless these grade belongs under "Homework."
+Not all homework questions will get an oral explanation, others we will take for completion or grade ourselves for accuracy.
+Regardless these grade belongs under "Homework" as well.

 # Recent Changes